 - Offene Handelsgesellschaft (OHG) – General partnership

 GmbH – is the common LLC and the most common way to start a business in Germany.
-It is suited to small and medium-sized businesses.
+It is suited to small and medium-sized enterprises.

-Unfortunately, starting capital for LLC is at least 25,000 EUR from which 12,500 EUR have to be deposited in a corporate bank account during the registration procedure.
+Unfortunately, starting capital for LLC is at least 25,000 EUR, from which 12,500 EUR must be deposited in a corporate bank account during the registration procedure.
 So you can start with 12,500 EUR and deposit the rest later on.

-The incorporation procedure is rather simple, as the shareholders of the company have to sign the deed of formation and the articles of association.
-The procedure is performed with the assistance of a public notary in Germany.
+The incorporation procedure is relatively simple, as the company’s shareholders must sign the deed of formation and the articles of association.
+The process is performed with the assistance of a public notary in Germany.

-AG – Public limited company – also not rare cases in Germany, many big companies operate in this way.
-To start AG you need starting capital of 50,000 EUR and must be registered in the Register of Companies.
+AG – Public limited company – also not a rare case in Germany; many big companies operate this way.
+To start AG, you need a capital of 50,000 EUR and must be registered in the Register of Companies.

 Steps To Take

-It is important to mention that you can’t set up a company in Germany without visiting Germany.
-The founders of the company need to sign the application for registration in front of the notary.
+It’s essential to mention that you can’t set up a company in Germany without visiting Germany.
+The company founders need to sign the application for registration in front of the notary.

-Generally, company formation consists of the preparation of required documents and registration with several German authorities.
-Below you can see the most important steps for company formation in Germany:
+Generally, company formation consists of preparing required documents and registration with several German authorities.
+Below you can see the most crucial steps for company formation in Germany:

-- Choose a form of the business or company type: this ranges from a sole proprietorship, limited liability company, the joint-stock company, or the limited partnership.
+- Choose a form of business or company type: this ranges from a sole proprietorship, limited liability company, joint-stock company, or limited partnership.

 - Choose a company name: the name of the new legal entity needs to be unique and can be checked for availability.

-- Execute the formation with a notary: take steps I listed above in the pricelist
+- Execute the formation with a notary: take the steps we listed above in the pricelist.

 - Deposit the share capital.